Resort Information

 Snow Safety

-Perisher is concerned about the safety of our guests.
-Please read the following information carefully, in particular the Alpine Responsibility Code.
+At Perisher, the safety of our guests and staff are paramount.
+Please read the following information carefully, in particular, the Alpine Responsibility Code.
 This code is an initiative of all Australian ski and board resorts implemented for the safety of everyone.

 Getting Here

-Kosciuszko National Park.
 Perisher is located within the Kosciuszko National Park (KNP) and National Parks and Wildlife Service Park Use Fees apply when your vehicle enters the KNP.
-Pass Use Fees are listed on the NSW Government website. http://www.environment.nsw.gov.au/annualpass/.
+Pass Use Fees are listed on the NSW Government website.
 Please note that Park Use Fees are included in the ticket price when travelling on Skitube.

-Snow Chains.
-The law requires you to carry properly fitting snow chains for your tyres whenever you enter the KNP (chains are not required for travel to Skitube and 4WD vehicles are exempt) there are many chain hire outlets located in Cooma, Berridale and Jindabyne.
+The law requires you to carry properly fitting snow chains for your tyres whenever you enter the KNP if you not own a 4WD or AWD.
+There are many chain hire outlets located in Cooma, Berridale and Jindabyne.
 Make sure you know how to fit the chains properly, and always fit chains to the drive wheels of your car.
 Take care when fitting chains on the roadside and observe all regular road regulations and directions.
+Please monitor the road report for more information on periods when snow chains are required.

 TIP: